Meet the Team

 Donors and partners

-It would not be possible for our volunteers in Greece, Bulgaria, Serbia and the Mediterranean Sea to do what they do without the wonderful support and help of great partner organisations and generous donors.
+It would not be possible for our volunteers in Greece, Bulgaria, Bosnia and the Mediterranean Sea to do what they do without the wonderful support and help of great partner organisations and generous donors.
 Whether it is collecting and transporting donations in kind for our work on the ground, providing space for our clinics, actual cooperation on individual projects or financial support in the form of a grant – we would like to say THANK YOU for the great and long-term support we receive time and time again.

 Make a difference with your donation!